We offer a variety of cabinet refinishing finishes to fit a variety of preferences and design styles.

 For a more rustic look, combining pinstriping with glazing produces an antiqued look that goes nicely with a Tuscan village or beach cottage style decor.
 Determining the best style of finish requires a unique assessment of a home’s design themes and our client’s taste.

-Glazing is sometimes referred to as “antiquing.”
 If our clients desire an aged look on their cabinets, we offer a “rub-through,” accent that involves sanding through the finish on random edges and imperfections before finishing the doors with a protective clear coat.
 This can be done with or without glazing; it is a separate effect.
 We can do varying levels of rub through (the picture on the left shows a light rub-through and the picture on the right shows a heavy rub-through).
-We most often do this finish on a dark brown or black island that serves as an accent to the rest of the kitchen cabinets
+We most often do this finish on a dark brown or black island that serves as an accent to the rest of the kitchen cabinets.

-NOTE: Glazing is an aesthetic accent only; it does not change the sheen or strength of the finish.
-The solid color finishes, and glazed, pinstriped, and rub-through finishes are all satin and equally strong.
+NOTE: Our Accents are an aesthetic accent only; they do not change the sheen or strength of the finish.
+The solid color finishes, pinstriped, and rub-through finishes are all satin and equally strong.